dr-zeus13/trust-wallet/README.md

 ## Please note:

-Appropriate comments have been added, some keypoints can be seached in the repository by `Note` or `TODO`
+Appropriate comments have been added, some keypoints can be seached in the repository by `NOTE` or `TODO`